 Upgraded single layer boards (500-800$)

-You also have to avoid them at all costs because they are not cheap either (from £ 6800 or more), nor are they perfect.
+You also have to avoid them at all costs because they are not cheap (£ 6800 or more), nor are they perfect.

 Double layer boards (800-1500$)

 For the beginner model of double-layer SUP boards, it is necessary to pay between 800-1500$.
-Such boards can be reasonably called the real SUP boards, as they are much more firm and more stable.
+Such boards can be reasonably called the actual SUP boards, as they are much more firm and more stable.

 MLS fusion technology (1200-2000$)

-MSL Fusion is truly a revolutionary technology that you can find exclusively at Red Paddle Co., which has been successfully directing the development of inflatable pads for the past 10 years and is a leading brand in the field!
+MSL Fusion is truly a revolutionary technology that you can find exclusively at Red Paddle Co., which has been successfully directing the development of inflatable pads for the past ten years and is a leading brand in the field!

 Benefits and Facts of SUP boarding

 – It’s learning fast